 - Edit a Presentation by adding or removing slides, or editing Activity slides

-- Delete the media from the system altogether (see exception to deleting below)
+- Delete the media from the system altogether (see the exception to deleting below)

 Instructors who are owners can also: